jackskim/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 4. If the egg breaks:
    4a.
 Go one floor below and throw an egg
    4b.
 If the egg does not break, return f
    4c.
 If the egg does break, we're too high.
-Set the max = f 4d.
+Set the max floor to f 4d.
 Go back to step 1
 5. If the egg doesn't break:
    5a.
-Go up one floor and throw an egg
-   5b.
-If the egg breaks, return f
-   5c.
-If the egg doesn't break, we're too low.
-Set the min = f+1 5d.
+We're too low.
+Set the min floor to f
+   5d.
 Go back to step 1

+Runtime: Since we're dividing the remaining number of floors in half each iteration, the runtime is O(log n)